zapier/visual-builder/docs/_partners/integration-review-guidelines.md

 ## 4. Triggers

 ### 4.1 Important Triggers
-* As mentioned above, we allow integrations to set a maximum of three triggers as ‘Important’ via the [Visibility Option](https://platform.zapier.com/docs/triggers#how-to-add-a-new-trigger-to-a-zapier-integration) in the Visual Builder or the basic [display schema](https://zapier.github.io/zapier-platform-schema/build/schema.html#basicdisplayschema) via the CLI.
+We allow integrations to set a maximum of three triggers as ‘Important’ via the [Visibility Option](https://platform.zapier.com/docs/triggers#how-to-add-a-new-trigger-to-a-zapier-integration) in the Visual Builder or the basic [display schema](https://zapier.github.io/zapier-platform-schema/build/schema.html#basicdisplayschema) via the CLI.
 If you have three or fewer triggers, generally you should set them all as ‘Important’.

 ### 4.2 Copy
 Any copy associated with a trigger should match the copy, text, and terminology used in your product’s UI.
 This includes the trigger’s name, description, input fields, help text, output fields, etc. For instance, since Dropbox calls directories "folders" in their product UI, the respective trigger in [their Zapier integration](https://zapier.com/integrations/dropbox/integrations#triggers-and-actions) refers to "folders" instead of "directories".
 If your API uses different terminology than your product’s UI, match the UI as users are most familiar with this - not the API.